waynesutton/better-todo/files.md

   - `unarchiveDate` - Restore archived date to main list
   - `deleteAllArchivedDates` - Permanently delete all archived dates at once

-- `folders.ts` - Custom folder management for organizing dates:
+- `folders.ts` - Custom project management for organizing dates (UI calls them "Projects"):
-  - `getFolders` - Get all folders with their associated dates
+  - `getFolders` - Get all projects with their associated dates
-  - `getFolderDates` - Get dates for a specific folder
+  - `getFolderDates` - Get dates for a specific project
-  - `getFolderForDate` - Check if a date belongs to a folder
+  - `getFolderForDate` - Check if a date belongs to a project
-  - `createFolder` - Create new folder with custom name
+  - `createFolder` - Create new project with custom name
-  - `renameFolder` - Update folder name
+  - `renameFolder` - Update project name
-  - `archiveFolder` - Archive a folder
+  - `archiveFolder` - Archive a project
-  - `unarchiveFolder` - Restore archived folder
+  - `unarchiveFolder` - Restore archived project
-  - `deleteFolder` - Delete folder and all associations
+  - `deleteFolder` - Delete project and all associations
-  - `addDateToFolder` - Associate a date with a folder
+  - `addDateToFolder` - Associate a date with a project
-  - `removeDateFromFolder` - Remove date from folder
+  - `removeDateFromFolder` - Remove date from project

 - `monthGroups.ts` - Auto-grouping for completed months:
   - `getMonthGroups` - Get all month groups with their associated dates